HTML Puzzles

 draw line

 Connects a specified 3D object with a specified HTML element by a dynamically updated line.
-The "in parent doc" checkbox should be enabled if the HTML element is located in an external HTML document (in which Verge3D application's .html file is embedded using iframe).
+The in parent doc checkbox should be enabled if the HTML element is located in the parent HTML document (i.e. when app's .html file is embedded using iframe).
 You can also set the width, color and offset for the line.

 Drawing lines with visual logic blocks